 A lot has changed in the world since we were kids — from smartphones and Netflix to Spotify and podcasts.
 But what hasn’t changed?
 The pure, unbridled joy of Halloween for kids.
-And while the internet can pose threats, it can also bring families closer together, provide entertainment, and enable parents to help protect their kids like never before.
+And while the internet can pose threats, it can also bring families closer together, provide entertainment, and enable parents to like never before.
 Here are a few reasons why Halloween is awesome for families in the digital age.Download Our Infographic

 Trick or Treat Maps